spheronFdn/fns/README.md

 🚀 Ready to get started with FNSlib? 🚀

-All you need to do is grab an 🌟 ethers provider instance 🌟 from https://filecoin-hyperspace.chainstacklabs.com/rpc/v1(testnet) or https://filecoin-mainnet.chainstacklabs.com/rpc/v1(mainnet).
+You only need to grab an 🌟 ethers provider instance 🌟 from https://filecoin-hyperspace.chainstacklabs.com/rpc/v1 (Testnet) or https://filecoin-mainnet.chainstacklabs.com/rpc/v1 (Mainnet).

 Once you've got your hands on that, creating a new FNS instance is a breeze!
 Just pass it in using setProvider and you're good to go. 💪